Ahmed-Abdella/blog-next-typescript/data_source/fetching-data-with-next.js.md

 2. getStaticPaths
 3. getServerSideProps

-**getStaticProps**:It preloads all of the data needed for a given page `h4` and renders pages ahead of the user’s request at build time.
+**getStaticProps**:It preloads all of the data needed for a given page `console.log("Hi There!)` and renders pages ahead of the user’s request at build time.
 For speedier retrieval, all of the data is cached on a headless CMS.
 For better SEO performance, the page is pre-rendered and cached.
 If no other data fetching method is specified, Next.js will use this by default.
 It is used to implement Static Site Generation and Incremental Site Regeneration.

 **Properties of getStaticProps:**